All GTA Games In Chronological Order

 Released on: PC, PS2, Xbox, macOS, Android, iOS and Fire OS

-The game was originally launched in 2001 but Rockstar Games later adapted to iOS and Android.
-In 2021, a remastered edition of GTA 3 was released on PC and consoles as part of the GTA Trilogy: The Definitive Edition.
+The game was originally launched in 2001 but Rockstar Games later released a version for iOS and Android.
+In 2021, a remastered edition of GTA III was released on PC and consoles as part of the GTA Trilogy: The Definitive Edition.

 (Image Credits: Courtesy Rockstar Games)